aadilsiddiquee/EDA_on_GTD/README.md

 ## Dataset

-The analysis is based on the Global Terrorism Database, which provides comprehensive information on terrorist incidents worldwide.
+The dataset used for this analysis was obtained from [Kaggle](https://www.kaggle.com/datasets/START-UMD/gtd/data), which provides comprehensive information on terrorist incidents worldwide.

 ## Files